Frequently Asked Questions

 No. You must be outside the UK to apply but you don't need to be in your home country.
 You could, for example, apply from any EU country other than the UK

-I already have a Tier 5 CoS and wish to extend it.
+I already have a CoS and wish to extend it.
 Can I apply for a CoS extension while here?

 Yes.
 But not under our sponsorship

-I already have a Tier 5 CoS and wish to extend it but my visa is about to expire.
+I already have a CoS and wish to extend it but my visa is about to expire.
 What do I do?

 If you require a visa to enter the UK, technically as soon as your visa has expired you are no longer legally in the country.
 However, for Tier 5 you can remain while your new visa is being processed if you are provided with a CoS before the visa expiration date.
 We do not support this however

 What exactly is a CoS and what does it look like?
-What is the difference between a CoS and a work permit?
+What is the difference between a CoS and a CoS?

-A CoS is synonymous with a work permit.
+A CoS is synonymous with a CoS.
 They're the same thing except calling it a Certificate of Sponsorship describes better what it is, i.e. an agreement between you, a UK licensed sponsor and Home Office

 The certificate of sponsorship is an online document.
 All the sponsored individual needs is the CoS number (though we provide a screenshot of the certificate as well).
 This you show to Immigration on entry to the UK (or first to a British Embassy with your passport if you need a visa)